Marion is accredited by the Law Society of Scotland as a specialist in Charity Law.

 For charities, as well as giving advice on setting up, Marion advises on the implications of charity law on governance and regulatory issues and on contract matters.
 She has also advised many charities on work that is, or should be, carried out by trading subsidiaries.
 She has advised in relation to use of the, only recently available, Scottish Charitable Incorporated Organisation (SCIO) constitutional form, registered with as well as regulated by OSCR.
 In relation to OSCR, Marion can give in depth advice in relation to consents required from OSCR, applications to OSCR for reorganisation, inquiries and intervention by OSCR, and all other matters relating to regulation of charities with her secondment experience to inform that advice.
 More unusually, Marion assisted a charity constituted by an Act of Parliament in the promotion of an Act of the Scottish Parliament, from drafting the Bill and associated ancillary documentation to assisting the client when giving evidence to the relevant Parliamentary committee before the Act was passed.

 Regularly, Marion gives seminars and runs training and workshop sessions, generally related to charity law, regulation and governance matters.
 She has done this for BTO clients and for otherorganisations such as SHARE (Scottish Housing Associations Resource for Education) and the Legal Services Agency.
 These sessions have a wide audience including both staff and governing body members, as well as their advisers.

 A “well thought-of associate”, with her areas of strength including “advising at the apex of housing and charity law”, Marion’s clients have noted that she is "conscientious, approachable, enthusiastic and direct” and “excellent to deal with and good at explaining legal jargon."
 (Chambers UK)

-Marion is a board member of the charity Project Ability Limited.
+Marion is a board member and charity trustee of Edinburgh International Festival Society.